 The Wholesale Division sources most of its glass from Xinyi Glass, the second largest Chinese glass manufacturer.
-The Wholesale Division has established a renewable two-year contract that sets a minimum purchase requirement.
-Any glass purchased above the set minimum triggers a rebate in favor of GlassMasters.
+The Wholesale Division has established an annual contract that sets a minimum purchase requirement.
+The contract terms contain various incentives.
 The glass is purchased in United States dollars at a price agreed upon by both parties.
 This strategic relationship helps provide GlassMasters with a pricing edge over its competitors and ensures control over supply.
 Currently, GlassMasters renews their contract with Xinyi Glass on an annual basis.
-This ensures that if either party wishes to terminate the relationship, GlassMasters has one year to source a new supplier.

-The remaining glass is purchased from one of four United States based companies: namely Pilkington (a UK headquartered company owned by Japan-based NSG Group), Auto Temp Inc. (based in Ohio); Pittsburgh Glass Works LLC (based in Pennsylvania); and Saint-Gobain Sekruit (a French company with a wholesale division in the United States), as well as certain smaller local suppliers.
-GlassMasters has negotiated rebate agreements with all of its glass suppliers.
-United States based companies typically have a three-week lead time for delivery.
-The lead time for inventory ordered from China has varied substantially over the last two years and is currently estimated to be 12 weeks.
+The remaining glass is purchased from several United States, Mexican and Chinese based companies, as well as certain smaller local suppliers.
+United States and Mexican based companies typically have a three-week lead time for delivery.
+The lead time for inventory ordered from China is currently estimated to be 12 weeks.